captbaritone/vscode-implicit-parentheses/README.md

 ## TODO

-- [ ] Hide menu bar item when no js files are visible?
-- [ ] Log to output when parse fails
 - [ ] Correctly handle case where config has been set at the language level.

 ## Possible Future Features